Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 The WaveDrom skins dictate the appearance of various bricks along with the styles of the markers used in the arcs (edge specifications).
-Subjectively speaking, the marker style in the *default* skin is slightly over-sized and has too much of an offset from the arc's end points for professional documents.
+Subjectively speaking, the marker style in the *default* skin is slightly over-sized and has too much of an offset from the arc\'s end points for professional documents.
 After a few trials, new marker styles were finalized and incorporated into a new *professional* skin.
 This formed the basis for the two additional skins described below.